kedarmhaswade/ircsome/README.md

 ircsome
 =======

-An experiment in sentiment analysis
+An experiment in sentiment analysis.

 The What
 ========